jinan00/Explore_US_Bikeshare_Data_/README.md

 Before you can use this project, make sure you have the following prerequisites installed:

 Python 3.x: You can download Python from https://www.python.org/downloads/ .

+#### Installation
+1. Clone the GitHub repository: git clone

+2. Change the directory to the project folder: cd explore-us-bikeshare-data

+3. Install the required Python libraries using pip: pip install -r requirements.txt